Case Study: UX Design, Art Direction

 Their marketing is focused on the convenience of their online service.

-Local Competitors: Although MW is the biggest fish in the pond, all local franchises combined nationwide make-up it’s largest competitor overall.
+Local Competitors: Although MW is the biggest fish in the pond, all local franchises combined make-up the largest competitor overall.

 They rely on undercutting MW’s prices to gain an advantage.

-Some of their site experiences actually felt more modern than MW’s, which could be a contributor in MW’s negative brand perception.
+Some of their site experiences felt more clean and modern than MW’s.

-Visual Hierarchy: The visual contrast between images and copy isn’t substantial enough to create a clear visual path for users’ eyes to take.
+In doing a site audit of the homepage I’ve concluded that the biggest problem the site is dealing with is visual hierarchy.
+The overall contrast between image size and copy isn’t enough to create a clear visual path for users to follow.
 I proposed the following hierarchy to remedy this:

-2. Promotional Pricing: Increasing the size of, or highlighting promotional pricing would allow a quicker read for users.
+2. Promotional Pricing: Increasing the size of promotional pricing would allow a quicker read for users.

-Since e-com modules are focused on selling product, grouping those modules at the top encourages conversion earlier in the experience.
-Service modules reinforcing brand value, should be moved to the bottom where users can further explore reasons to purchase from MW.
+Service modules reinforcing brand value are considered secondary and should be moved to the bottom where users can further explore reasons to purchase from MW.

-Less Copy: Parsing down copy for mobile doesn’t crowd the space, and keeps the read short to accommodate for diminishing attention spans (about 8 seconds).
+Less Copy: Parsing down copy for mobile will help the content “breathe”, and keeps the read short to accommodate for diminishing attention spans (about 8 seconds).

-Quick production times are common for retail websites, and the creative and development teams were in need of gaining efficiency.
-To help with this, I introduced Sketch to my team and created MW’s first Design System to use for this redesign.
-This also ensures design consistency across multiple pages, and sets expectations early with channel partners to help avoid last minute change requests and unexpected reactions.
+Because of quick development time requirements, the site team had adopted a new CMS in order to gain efficiencies.
+To help us easily acclimate to CMS restrictions, I introduced a simple Design System to use for this redesign.
+This helped ensure design consistency across multiple pages, and sets expectations early with channel partners to help avoid last minute change requests and unexpected reactions.

 DESIGN COMPARISON - DESKTOP